 Offering therapy in Oregon

-This is Kyra Larson's avatar and link to their profile
+This is Mondie Gonzales's avatar and link to their profile

 Offering therapy in Oregon

-I am licensed in Oregon and Washington with 9 years of professional work experience.
-I have experience in helping clients with stress, anxiety, relationship issues, trauma, abuse, motivation, self esteem, & confidence.
-I also have experience working with depression.
+I am licensed in Washington and Oregon with 34 years of professional work experience.
+I have experience helping clients with relationship issues, family conflicts, trauma and abuse, & coping with grief and loss.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.

 How can a counselor support you?